-The anti-two block cable is wound onto a spring loaded cable reel which is bolted to the left side of the boom base.
+The ATB cable is wound onto a spring loaded cable reel which is bolted to the left side of the boom base.
 The reel allows the cable to pay-out and pay-in as the length of the boom is changed.
 The cable reel has slip rings which allow electric current to flow even while the reel is turning.
-This cable and reel assembly is also used to measure boom extension when the boom truck is fitted with a loadmoment sensing/indicating system.
+This cable and reel assembly is also used to measure boom extension when the Boom Truck is fitted with an RCI.